ccao-data/model-condo-avm/README.md

 only 1 or 2 sales in a building.
 The primary danger here is *unrepresentative* sales, i.e. sales that deviate significantly from the real average value of a building’s units.
-When this happens, buildings can have their average unit sale value pegged too high or low.
+When this happens, buildings can have their average building sale price pegged too high or low.

 Fortunately, buildings without any recent sales are relatively rare, as condos have a higher turnover rate than single and multi-family